AdobeDocs/federated-audience-composition.en/help/start/get-started.md

 Through a marketing-friendly UI, create segment rules that query your data warehouse for a list of users that qualify for a specific segment needed for marketing campaigns, access existing audiences in the warehouse for activation, or enrich Adobe Experience Platform audiences with additional datapoints that exist in the warehouse.

 In this version, two use cases are available: Audience Creation and Audience Enrichment.
-Profile enrichment will be available in a future release.

 ![diagram](assets/fac-use-cases.png){zoomable="yes"}